 For further insight into the content that GAR publishes, you can sign up to receive the free daily news briefing.

 Each year GAR publishes our unique signature survey: the GAR 100, a guide to specialist arbitration firms worldwide.
 The survey points readers to dependable counsel, offering extensive qualitative analysis of arbitration practices around the world.
 Firms are stringently researched and assessed to ensure that only the elite are listed, with the GAR 30 ranking the very best.

 GAR Live events are innovative and interactive, encouraging audience participation throughout.
 Topical discussions are followed by a symposium session with submitted questions and a live debate.
 Some of the leading figures in international arbitration gather in the world's major cities to debate key issues, creating live content for our magazine.

 GAR Know-how is an online Q&A resource which provides practitioners with a dynamic and global reference guide to particular dispute types.
-We currently have five know-hows: GAR Know-How: Commercial Arbitration, GAR Know-How: Construction Arbitration, GAR Know-How: Investment Treaty Arbitration, GAR Know-How: Litigation and GAR Know-How: Maritime & Offshore Arbitration and are working on new titles to provide even deeper coverage on international arbitration.
+We currently have five know-hows: GAR Know-How: Commercial Arbitration, GAR Know-How: Construction Arbitration, GAR Know-How: Enforcement, GAR Know-How: Investment Treaty Arbitration and GAR Know-How: Litigation and are working on new titles to provide even deeper coverage on international arbitration.